Midnight Labs · Ecosystem Blueprint

 are right

 But MCP is infrastructure, not a solution on its own.
-Its value depends on the quality of what is indexed, the conditions under which that knowledge gets used, and whether the organisation is actually maintaining and contesting it.
-Easy access to outdated or uncontested knowledge is not a learning asset.
+Its value depends on what's indexed, the conditions under which that knowledge gets used, and whether the organisation is actively maintaining and contesting it.
+Easy access to outdated or uncontested knowledge isn't a learning asset.

 "When the interaction layer captures what knowledge was used and where reasoning broke down, the learning record and the work record become the same thing."